TRUBA-HPC/Belgeler/source/tutorials/pytorch/intro_installation.rst

 .. #.
 On the following webpage: `https://www.anaconda.com/products/individual <https://www.anaconda.com/products/individual>`_ go to the bottom of the page to the "Anaconda Installers" section and copy the link for the "64-Bit (x86) Installer".

 #.
-Aşağıdaki web sayfasında: `https://www.anaconda.com/products/individual <https://www.anaconda.com/products/individual>`  _ "Anaconda Installers" bölümüne sayfanın en altına git ve "64-Bit (x86) Installer" bağlantısını kopyalayın.
+Aşağıdaki web sayfasında: `https://www.anaconda.com/products/individual <https://www.anaconda.com/products/individual>`_ "Anaconda Installers" bölümüne sayfanın en altına git ve "64-Bit (x86) Installer" bağlantısını kopyalayın.
-.. #.
-On TRUBA, download the installer script using the ``wget`` command using the link copied above

-#.TRUBA'da, yukarıda kopyalanan bağlantıyı kullanarak ``wget`` komutunu kullanarak yükleyici komut dosyasını indirin.
+#.
+TRUBA'da, yukarıda kopyalanan bağlantıyı kullanarak ``wget`` komutunu kullanarak yükleyici komut dosyasını indirin.

    .. code-block:: bash

        wget https://repo.anaconda.com/archive/Anaconda3-<your_version>

-.. #.
-After the script is downloaded successfully, run it using the ``bash`` command:

 #.
 Komut dosyası başarıyla indirildikten sonra, ``bash`` komutunu kullanarak onu çalıştırın:

    .. code-block:: bash

        bash Anaconda3-<your_version>

-.. #.
-Follow the instructions of the script to complete the installation.

 #.
 Kurulumu tamamlamak için komut dizisindeki talimatları izleyin.
+#.
+Sen almak etkisine kurulum için kesmek ve tekrar bağlanma gerekecektir.

 .. #.
+On TRUBA, download the installer script using the ``wget`` command using the link copied above
+.. #.
+After the script is downloaded successfully, run it using the ``bash`` command:
+.. #.
+Follow the instructions of the script to complete the installation.

+.. #.
 You will need to disconnect and reconnect for the installation to take effect.

-#.
-Sen almak etkisine kurulum için kesmek ve tekrar bağlanma gerekecektir.

 ..
 Installing PyTorch